2019-06-15

 In this article, I want to share some philosophical approaches that can help you view difficult life situations from a new perspective.
 If you tend to overthink past events or upcoming situations, this article might be just what you need...
 Read More

-International Holocaust Remembrance Day is observed worldwide on January 27 to commemorate the victims of the Holocaust.
+Each year on January 27, people around the world pause to remember the victims of the Holocaust.
 This day serves to keep alive the memory of the horrific events of the past, ensuring they never fade into oblivion.
 January 27 was chosen because it marks the day in 1945 when the Auschwitz-Birkenau concentration camp was liberated by Allied forces...
 Read More

 The way we present ourselves and communicate varies depending on the context.
 We speak differently with our boss than with a colleague or a brother.
 These different communication styles raise the question of who we really are...
 Read More